Axel4ley/CalculatorJavaFX/README.md

 # CalculatorJavaFX
 Simple Calculator

-This calculator was written by a few examples that I found in Internet.
+This calculator was written by a few examples that I found on the Internet.